Journal of Accounting, Auditing & Finance

 The Journal of Accounting, Auditing & Finance is a quarterly peer-reviewed academic journal that covers the field of accounting.
-Its editor-in-chief is Bala K. R. Balachandran (New York University).
-It was established in 1986 and is currently published by SAGE Publications.
+Its editor-in-chief is Xiao-Jun Zhang (Haas School of Business, University of California, Berkeley).
+It was established in 1986 and is currently published by SAGE Publications, on behalf of The Vincent C. Ross Institute of Accounting Research at The Leonard N. Stern School of Business, New York University.
+It is widely regarded as one of the Top 10 Journals in the field of accounting.